brojonat/incentivize-this-backend/README.md

 - `make build-cli`: Builds the `abb` command-line interface executable.
 - `make test`: Runs all unit tests.
+- `make start-dev-session`: Starts a tmux session with the server, worker, and a CLI pane for easy local development.
+It handles port-forwarding automatically.
+Requires `tmux`.
+- `make stop-dev-session`: Stops the tmux development session and associated processes.
 - `make test-coverage`: Runs tests and generates an HTML coverage report.
 - `make run-http-server-local`: Runs the HTTP server locally (requires Temporal and port-forwarding).
 - `make run-worker-local`: Runs the Temporal worker locally (requires Temporal and port-forwarding).
-- `make dev-session`: Starts a tmux session with the server, worker, and a CLI pane for easy local development.
-It handles port-forwarding automatically.
-Requires `tmux`.
-- `make stop-dev-session`: Stops the tmux development session and associated processes.
 - `make deploy-all`: Builds and deploys both the server and worker to the configured Kubernetes cluster.
 - `make logs-server`/`make logs-worker`: Tails logs for the deployed server/worker pods.
 - `make status`: Shows the status of Kubernetes deployments and pods.